 Banks whose greater part of the equity is held by private shareholders and entities rather than government is known as private sector banks.
 After most of the banks had got nationalised in the two tranches, but those non-nationalised banks carried on their operations, known as Old Generation Private Sector Banks.
 Further, when the liberalisation policy was coined in India, the banks which got a license like HDFC bank, ICICI bank, Axis bank, etc. are considered as New Generation Private Sector Banks.

-Post liberalisation, the banking sector in India has taken a drastic change due to the emergence of private sector banks, as their presence have constantly been increasing, offering a diverse range of products and services to their customers.
+Post liberalisation, the banking sector in India has taken a drastic change due to the emergence of private sector banks, as their presence has constantly been increasing, offering a diverse range of products and services to their customers.
 They posed a stiff competition in the economy.

 Key Differences Between Public Sector and Private Sector Bank